 The Walters Art Museum presents a landmark installation of its Asian and Islamic collections, offering new ways to examine and experience both Asian and Islamic art.
 For the first time at the Walters, visitors can view approximately 500 artworks from across the Asian continent together in a contiguous space, including art from Islamic cultures spanning West to South Asia.
 Across Asia: Arts of Asia and the Islamic World is the culmination of years of work by Walters curators to expand the connectivity of the Asian and Islamic art collections and will feature visitor favorites as well as works which have previously never been on view.

 Themes that are both culturally specific and universal to the human experience, including devotional practice, consumable goods, the natural world, and innovation, are woven throughout the galleries.

 Visitors will encounter historical examples of architecture, calligraphy, ceramics, cloisonné, lacquerware, manuscripts, metalwork, painting, sculpture, and textiles.
 The installation also includes a 19th-century Buddhist pulpit (thammat) from Thailand, one of the only known Thai pulpits in a U.S. museum.

 The installation is led by Adriana Proser, Mr. and Mrs. Thomas Quincy Scott Curator of Asian Art; Dany Chan, Associate Curator of Asian Art; and Ashley Dimmig, Guest Curator and former Wieler-Mellon Postdoctoral Curatorial Fellow in Islamic Art.
-The book Across Borders: Movement and Mobility in the Arts of East Asia, South and Southeast Asia, and the Islamic World, edited by Proser, with essays by Chan, Dimmig, and Proser will be published in conjunction with the opening as the first in an innovative new series of Walters collection-focused publications.
+The book Across Asia and the Islamic World, edited by Proser, with essays by Chan, Dimmig, and Proser will be published in conjunction with the opening as the first in an innovative new series of Walters collection-focused publications.